Mike McDaniel: Atlanta Falcons

 McDaniel was hired by the Atlanta Falcons as an offensive assistant coach under new head coach Dan Quinn in 2015.

 San Francisco 49ers

-In 2017, McDaniel was hired by the San Francisco 49ers as their run game coordinator under his long-time associate and new head coach Kyle Shanahan, whom he worked alongside for a total of nine seasons on the Texans, Commanders, Browns, and Falcons.
+In 2017, McDaniel was hired by the San Francisco 49ers as their run game specialist under his long-time associate and new head coach Kyle Shanahan, whom he worked alongside for a total of nine seasons on the Texans, Redskins, Browns, and Falcons.
+After the 2017 season, he was promoted to run game coordinator, a title he held for three seasons.
 During the 2019 season, McDaniel and the Niners appeared in Super Bowl LIV, where they lost to the Kansas City Chiefs 31–20.
 On January 18, 2021, McDaniel was promoted to offensive coordinator, following the departure of passing game coordinator Mike LaFleur, who left to become the offensive coordinator for the New York Jets.

 Miami Dolphins

 2022 season

 The Miami Dolphins hired McDaniel as their fourteenth head coach on February 6, 2022.
 On September 11, 2022, McDaniel made his regular season head coaching debut against the New England Patriots and led the Dolphins to a 20–7 victory, marking McDaniel's first victory as a head coach.
 McDaniel became the first Dolphins head coach since Nick Saban in 2005 to win his first game as Miami's head coach, and the first in franchise history to win a season opener as a rookie head coach.

 McDaniel also helped the Dolphins defeat the Buffalo Bills for the first time since the 2018 season.

 McDaniel led the Dolphins to a 9–8 record, giving Miami their first playoff berth since 2016.
 The Dolphins fell to the Buffalo Bills 34–31 despite a late rally in the fourth quarter of the Wild Card Round.